FujitsuResearch/dbcquantum/README.md

 This framework enables us to verify quantum applications through assertions.
 We can write any assertions about the pre-states and post-states of quantum circuits.
 These assertions are verified on a quantum computer simulator using test cases.
 Additionally, the framework allows us to verify the post-processing of measurement results.

+For a detailed description, please refer to our papers:
+- *Masaomi Yamaguchi, Nobukazu Yoshioka, and Fuyuki Ishikawa.
+2025.
+Practical Design by Contract Framework for Quantum Applications.
+In Proceedings of the 33rd ACM International Conference on the Foundations of Software Engineering (FSE Companion '25).
+Association for Computing Machinery, New York, NY, USA, 1699–1709. https://doi.org/10.1145/3696630.3731621*
+- *Masaomi Yamaguchi and Nobukazu Yoshioka.
+2023.
+Design by Contract Framework for Quantum Software .
+In 2023 IEEE/ACM 4th International Workshop on Quantum Software Engineering (Q-SE) , IEEE Computer Society, Los Alamitos, CA, USA, 24–25. https://doi.org/10.1109/Q-SE59154.2023.00010*

 ## Installation